Battle of the Bagradas River (240 BC): Engagement

 With the rebels some 500 m away, Hamilcar ordered the heavy infantry to wheel about again and take up a battle formation.
 As the cavalry and then the elephants came closer to the infantry Hamilcar ordered each in turn to also wheel about to face the rebels.
 The modern historian Dexter Hoyos stresses that "[s]uch manoeuvres were about the simplest that any army could learn, once it mastered the absolute basics of marching in formation".
 The leading rebel formation suddenly found itself not pursuing a shaken foe, but faced at close range by formed bodies of elephants and cavalry with more than 7,000 heavy infantry advancing behind them.
 By this point the rebels had completely lost formation, and even unit cohesion.
 The rebels in their leading units panicked and routed.
 At least part of this body was obstructed by the other rebel formation which was still charging towards the Carthaginians and they even came to blows as the men of the second group attempted to prevent those of the first from fleeing.
 Into this confusion charged the Carthaginian elephants and cavalry; in the words of the ancient historian Polybius "many were trampled when the cavalry and elephants attacked them at close quarters."

 Hoyos speculates that the Carthaginian elephants and cavalry cut off large numbers of the routing rebels and trapped them against the Bagradas River, where the Carthaginian heavy infantry, marching up in good order, easily killed or captured them.
 The Carthaginian light infantry would have spread out across the battlefield, picking off the wounded and stragglers.
-The surviving rebels fled back to whence they came.
-Hamilcar promptly marched his infantry on the fortified camp guarding the bridge over the Bagradas.
+The surviving rebels fled, and Hamilcar marched his infantry on the fortified camp guarding the bridge over the Bagradas.
 The rebels there barely paused in their flight before continuing to Tunis, taking the small garrison which had been left out of battle with them.
 Spendius was probably with this force, still unable to exert any control.
 Rebel losses were 6,000 killed and 2,000 captured.
 As a result of the battle Hamilcar had gained the operational initiative and the freedom to manoeuvre he desired.